alan345/TER/README.md

 - TypeScript https://www.typescriptlang.org/ (TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.)
 - JWT https://jwt.io/ (JSON Web Tokens)

+## Features

+- Authentication
+- Example of a CRUD operation

 ## Installation

-## In localhhost, in the root directory (it will run the client and the server automatically).
+In localhost, in the root directory (it will run the client and the server automatically).
 Run:

 ```bash
 npm i